-Innovating Practical Engineering Research Regarding the current progress status of the program, Mr. Sugiyama states, "What I can say is that we're half-way up the mountain.
-However, the slope becomes only steeper at this point; we have no time to rest."
-In 40 years of effort, researchers finally broke the 40 percent barrier in thermal efficiency for automotive internal combustion engines, up from 30 percent.
+It took researchers 40 years of effort to finally raise the thermal efficiency of internal combustion engines from 30 percent to 40 percent.
 To gain another 10 percent in a span of five years is certainly a lofty goal.
 To break through this wall, program participants are engaged in the scientific approach mentioned earlier.
 The ultimate goal is to elucidate the science behind combustion phenomena in theory.
 The next step is to turn this progress into general models, advancing development by motivating industry.
-This is an important element for achieving Society 5.0 as provided under the 5th Science and Technology Basic Plan, as well as an important initiative leading to highly competitive manufacturing for Japan."
+This is an important element for achieving Society 5.0 as provided under the 5th Science and Technology Basic Plan, as well as an important initiative leading to highly competitive manufacturing for Japan.
 "Model-based development will change approaches to automotive engineering in a significant way.
 As an SIP program, internal combustion engine research is gaining greater attention.
 We see an increase in the number of students aspiring to this field as well.
 Our aim is to incorporate new dynamics in the field to reinvigorate and innovate automotive engineering."
 (Sugiyama) We are accelerating open innovation to achieve ambitious goals.
-Future Plans Formulate technological concepts this year to achieve a thermal efficiency of 50 percent; perform tests using actual equipment in the second half of the year.
+Future Plans This year, verify the technological concepts established for achieving thermal efficiency, and demonstrate those concepts using actual engines.
+Also, examine specific measures aimed at the sustained and self-reliant operation of open labs and HINOCA.

-Our goal of increasing thermal efficiency to 50 percent has become not a dream, but very much a real possibility.
-Both automobile engines and automobile engineering will keep improving.
+Our goal of increasing thermal efficiency to 50 percent is not merely a dream.
+It has become a very real possibility.
+Both automobile engines and automotive engineering will keep improving.